92jackson/fivem-kid-friendly-mod/README.md

 #### **Q2:** I run a FiveM server, can I use this script online?

 **A2:** Yes, it will work.
-But be warned, this script was intended for local host use and therefore does not employ any anti-cheat/hack preventions, given that this script is intended to provide a safe gaming experience for children, I highly recommend that you look into adding safety nets via third party script(s).
+But be warned, this script was intended for local host use and therefore does not employ any anti-cheat/hack preventions, given that this script is intended to provide a safe gaming experience for children, I highly recommend that you look into adding safety nets via a third party script(s).